No3371/go-skytable/Readme.md

 2. If step 1 failed, read a file in the repo named `go-skytable-test` and read the content as the token.

 If the `go-skytable-test` user and the token are setup correctly, the auth testcases should run without issues.

+## Known Issues:
+- (Skytable) On Windows, executing DDL to an Auth-Enabled instance will results in auth data file loss.
+This has been reported and will be fixed in Skytable 0.7.6.